AU REVOIR LES ENFANTS

 It is 1944 in Nazi occupied France.
 Julien, age 12, has been sent to a boarding school run by an order of the Catholic Church.
 At the beginning of the semester three new boys come to the school and he befriends one of them.
 When the Gestapo arrives looking for Jewish children being hidden from the Nazis Julien is suddenly forced into a world beyond his childhood innocence.

 The film is derived from an incident that occurred when the writer/director, Louis Malle (1932-2005), was a child in boarding school in Nazi occupied France.

-Benefits of the Movie: "Au Revoir Les Enfants" is an excellent coming of age film.
-It contrasts true growth (that comes from confrontation with real events) with the artificial means that adolescent boys use to appear "grown up" (smoking, making disparaging remarks about what are described as pictures of naked women, swearing).
+“Au Revoir Les Enfants” is an excellent coming of age film.
+It contrasts true growth (that comes from confrontation with real events) with the artificial means that adolescent boys use to appear “grown-up” (smoking, making disparaging remarks about what are described as pictures of naked women, swearing).
 The movie shows several aspects of the German occupation of France during WWII and of the Holocaust.
 It demonstrates that in tight situations, one innocent automatic reaction can lead to disaster.
 This film also raises interesting ethical issues concerning punishment for infractions and collaboration with the enemy during war.

 See Learning Guide to “Schindler’s List” for historical background for the Holocaust.

 “Au Revoir Les Enfants” means “Goodbye Children.”
 There are a number of ways in which the phrase applies to this film.
 It refers to Julien’s awakening from childhood and his loss of innocence.
 It is a farewell to Jean Kipplestein and the other children who were taken to the concentration camps.
 It refers to the various events in the film through which some of the boys try to attain maturity by mimicking the habits and appearance of adults.
 The phrase reminds us of Father Jean’s final words in the film.